chef/chef-vault/THEORY.md

 After editing the empty JSON document and saving it, chef-vault generates a random 32 byte string for the shared secret.

-A new data bag named foo/bar_keys is created.  chef-vault then executes the search 'os:linux' against the node index.
+A new data bag named 'foo/bar_keys' is created.  chef-vault then executes the search 'os:linux' against the node index.

 For each of the nodes returned from the search (one and two), the public keys are fetched for the like-named client and the shared secret is encrypted using it.
 The client name is added to the 'clients' array in the bar_keys data bag item.
-The node-specific encrypted copy of the shared secret is stored in the test_keys data bag item, keyed by node name.
+The node-specific encrypted copy of the shared secret is stored in the bar_keys data bag item, keyed by node name.

 The search query is also stored in the keys data bag, for use